-Your cycling holiday is also garnished with the French cuisine and top wines.
-The wine and food is known internationally, not to forget the sparkling champagne that is produced here.
-As a lover of fine wines, you will definitely enjoy the hours spent on a cycling holiday in France.
-A good glass of wine must be accompanied by a piece of cheese.
-Over 1000 types of cheese are produced in France.
-Try a Camembert au Calvados from Normandy, a Munster cheese from Alsace or a Banon from the Provence.
-As France doesn't just have one single type of cuisine you'll find there are many different local dishes to be tasted.
+Your cycling holiday will be garnished by French cuisine and winemaking: wines that are praised all over the world, excellent food and, last but not least, sparkling champagne have their home in France.
+As a lover of fine wines, you will experience truly pleasurable hours on a cycling holiday in France.
+A glass of wine goes well with a good piece of cheese.
+Over 1000 varieties are produced in France.
+Try a Camembert au Calvados from Normandy, a Munster cheese from Alsace, or a Banon from Provence.
+As there is not just one cuisine in France, you have various regional cuisines to choose from.
 Try a rich bouillabaisse, a hearty bœuf bourguignon or a savoury tarte alsacienne.
-France really is a land of connoisseurs.
-Enjoy it too!
+France is a country of gourmets.
+Enjoy it!Show more Show less

-France's most watery river, the Rhône, begins in Switzerland and winds its way almost 800 kilometres to the Mediterranean.
-On a cycling holiday along the Rhône, you'll pedal past might mountain peaks and sunny vineyards.
-Look forward especially to your destination in Lyon - food capital of the world!
-In the Bouchons Lyonnais, try Lyon's traditional cuisine and treat yourself to a glass of red wine from Beaujolais.
+France's most water-rich river, the Rhône, starts in Switzerland and makes its way almost 800 kilometers to the Mediterranean.
+On a cycle tour along the Rhône, you will cycle past mighty mountain peaks and sun-drenched vineyards.
+Look forward to your stage destination Lyon, the city of gastronomy.
+Sample Lyon's traditional cuisine in the Bouchons Lyonnais and treat yourself to a glass of red wine from the Beaujolais region.

-In contrast the south of France awaits with violet fields of lavender, white horses and sleepy little villages.
-And the sea!
-No matter whether it's the Canal du Midi, the Provence or the Camargue, a cycling holiday in the South of France is pure relaxation.
-Get to know this country and its people at your own pace.
-Cycle along the Canal du Midi from Sète to Toulouse.
-Admire the canal's many locks and bridges.
-Don't miss the unusual cultural heritage of the pink town of Toulouse.
-Forget about time in the Provence when you wander through the old town of Avignon or the Camargue, where it's not unusual to find flamingos or black bulls in the streets!
+France's south, on the other hand, awaits with purple lavender fields, white horses and sleepy villages.
+Whether along the Canal du Midi, in Provence or the Camargue, a cycle tour in the south of France is pure relaxation!
+Get to know the country and its people at your own pace.
+Cycle from Sète along the Canal du Midi to Toulouse.
+Marvel at the numerous locks and bridges along the canal.
+Don't miss out on the exceptional cultural heritage of the rosa red city of Toulouse.
+In Provence, forget about time as you stroll through the old town of Avignon or in the Camargue, where it is not unusual to come across flamingos or black bulls.

-Paris - London.
-From capital to capital Differently - by bike!
-When you start in the Seine metropolis of Paris you'll inevitably see the town's landmark.
-The Eiffel tower beckons with its magnificent view over the town and the Champs-Élysée tempting you to take a stroll.
-Until you reach the Channel at Dieppe, you'll have cycled through Paris's suburbs and the green fields of Normandy.
+Paris - London (currently not bookable).
+From capital to capital.
+A completely different way, by bike!
+When you start in the Seine metropolis of Paris, you almost can't miss the city's landmarks.
+The Eiffel Tower beckons with a magnificent view over the city and the Champs-Élysée with a long walk.
+Until you reach the English Channel at Dieppe, you cycle through Parisian suburbs and the green meadows of Normandy.